gayathrig269/CMPE260_Rfmt_Learning/README.md

   6. We use the Gradient Descent Optimizer for training — i.e., to adjust the weights in the Neural Network.
   7. We use ReLu activation function.

 Used other activation functions like tanh,sigmoid,leaky reLU and other optimzer- Adam.
+Experimented with Epsilon parameter to use less greedy approach.
 Plots against every RL agent is analysed for every battle.